 However, administrative functions tend to be operational a week or two longer, than the production lines.
 As such, you can, at least, save some of the runways on sample development and contract negotiations, that may take place at this time.

-2. Production is Halted for At Least Two Weeks After the Chinese New Year Eve
+2. Production is halted for at least two weeks after the Chinese New Years Eve

-You will have a hard time reaching any representatives, including the sales people, on CNY eve and the following days.
+You will have a hard time getting in contact with any company representatives, including the salespeople, on CNY eve and the following days.

 However, they will most likely be available to handle administrative tasks within 5 to 7 days.
 Don’t hesitate to contact them at this time frame.